atareao/den/README.md

 A Docker Event Notification

-A very simple app in a Docker to notificate events with some Messaging services as,
+A very simple app in a Docker to notificate docker events with some Messaging services as,

 * Telegram
 * Mattermost